vilion/CarND-Vehichle-Detection/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the code cell of the IPython notebook titled by "Histogram of Oriented Gradients (HOG)".
+The code for this step is contained in the code cell of the jupyter notebook titled by "Histogram of Oriented Gradients (HOG)".

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-![alt text][image1]
+![alt text][car_image]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.